Doodles/wrks in progress

 In this merciless night, could you

-remember with me how we lay her
+remember with me how we laid her down

-to sleep one last time, one last fold
+to sleep one last time, one last fold,

 O grief, O grief through you in you

-this merciless night.
+a merciless night.

 Jan.
 18,2025